-31.1 No Officer or Member is permitted to disclose to any internal or external party any information they have obtained which may reasonably be considered to be capable of influencing the outcome of the award of a Contract or a Disposal.
+- 31.1 No Officer or Member is permitted to disclose to any internal or external party any information they have obtained which may reasonably be considered to be capable of influencing the outcome of the award of a Contract or a Disposal. - 31.2 No Officer or Member is permitted to disclose to any internal or external party any information that may be regarded as commercial confidential.
+This includes but is not limited to the pricing methodology of a current contract.